← Back to Blog

 Cost optimization:

-• Compress logs at the agent level (Fluent Bit supports zstd)
+• Compress at the agent level (Fluent Bit supports zstd)

-• Index only fields you query (don't index message body in OpenSearch)
+• Index only fields you query in OpenSearch

-4. How would you reduce AWS costs by 40% without changing the application?
+4. How would you reduce AWS costs by 40%?

-5. Data transfer: Moving data between AZs costs $0.01/GB each way.
-Consolidate where possible.
-Check if your NAT Gateway is routing traffic that could go directly.
+5. Data transfer: Check if NAT Gateway is routing traffic that could go directly

-6. Idle resources: Use AWS Config rules to detect unattached EBS volumes, unused Elastic IPs, idle load balancers.
+6. Idle resources: Unattached EBS volumes, unused Elastic IPs, idle load balancers

 How would you structure Terraform for a large organisation?